 Oral chlamydia infections affect the cells lining the throat.
-The most common symptom is a sore throat lasting several days.
+The most common symptom is a sore throat, or pharyngitis, lasting several days.
 This discomfort can be continuous or come and go, and swallowing may increase the discomfort.
-A sore throat caused by chlamydia may be accompanied by low-grade fever and swollen lymph nodes.
+A sore throat caused by chlamydia may be accompanied by low-grade fever and swollen lymph nodes in the neck.
 However, most people with an oral chlamydia infection experience no symptoms, leading many to be unaware that they are infected.

 Diagnosis and Treatment